 The terpene profile of each strain or CBD product will produce a unique effect.
 The Entourage Effect describes the way the different cannabinoids and terpenes combine to produce an effect that characterizes every strain of cannabis.
 The idea is that the full spectrum enhances the beneficial properties of the CBD product, as opposed to that of CBD isolate.

 As the CBD and cannabis industry grows, more scientific research is conducted.
 We can gain more information on the effects of cannabis, cannabinoids, and terpenes.
-Many studies have shown numerous benefits to CBD including supporting wellbeing, balance, and stress management.
-Additional users have reported it to support relief after physical activity, comfort and sleep.
+Many studies have shown numerous benefits to CBD including supporting wellbeing and balance within the body.

 The different cannabis strains affect the product and its users in different ways, and looking into the terpene profile of each may shed light on why and how.
 Where CBD is measured in potency and purity, terpenes are measured in character, smell, and taste, which can create desired states of mind.
 It is important to make sure you are getting high-quality CBD products.
 Browse our website and contact us if you have any questions about our products.